Skip to main content

 • Openness to Experience (O): Creativity, curiosity, and unconventionality vs. traditionalism

-Unlike older models, HEXACO captures the full spectrum of human personality, including traits that predict behavior in competitive, strategic environments—like a 40-minute ranked game.
+Unlike older models, HEXACO captures dimensions that predict behavior in competitive, strategic environments, including a 40-minute ranked game.

 Assassin Mains: The Sensation Seekers